Aditya0604/Handwritten-digit-classification-using-CNN/README.md

 # Handwritten-digit-classification-using-CNN

+This was as an exercise for my understandings of CNN and computer vision based on my research in the SOS program.

 Initially I Imported Crucial libraries like numpy, matplotlib and tensorflow.
 The next step was importing the 60,000 mnist handwritten digits dataset using Keras API from Tensorflow The mnist is a standard dataset for image recognition for handwritten digits